ankitnewjobs/Terraform/Day: 01 (Module 1)/Concept.md

 # 🔖Day 1 of learning Terraform :- Infrastructure as a Code - IaaC

-Let's first understand what Infrastructure as a Code means.
+Before we understand Terraform, let's first understand what Infrastructure as a Code means.

 So, Let's get started!